The final home walkthrough checklist in NYC

 - Test the intercom, door buzzer, or virtual doorman system.

 - Test smart home features and control panels.

 Even though in most cases, the walkthrough is a formality, sometimes significant issues can arise.
 The unit is dirty, or it is not empty.
 The seller did not complete negotiated repair etc. With the above final home walkthrough checklist, you are all set!

 To fix any of these issues, there are several solutions.

-Another good alternative is to hold proceeds in escrow.
-The seller will get access to them once the necessary work gets completed and the buyer’s satisfaction.
+Another good alternative is to hold proceeds in escrow, and the seller will get access to them after completing the necessary work and satisfying the buyer.

 There are as many solutions as problems.
 It is essential to have a broker looking after your interests in a transaction.
 Your broker at Nestapple is always with you during this final inspection.

 This final walkthrough is different for new constructions.
 In new buildings, we recommend two walk-throughs.
 The first is to devise a “punch list” before signing the contract, and the final walkthrough ensures that everything on the “punch list” is completed.

 What is a Punch List